There is nothing as painful as losing a loved one.

 Applying for final expense coverage is usually straightforward.
 There are no medical exams or questionnaires for a guaranteed issue plan and you will be guaranteed acceptance.
 Simplified issue coverage may require answering basic medical questions or meeting certain qualifications, such as falling within a specific age range.

 Final expense insurance typically pays a fixed death benefit that is paid directly to your beneficiary, who may or may not use it for your final expenses.
 In some cases, you must be between the ages of 50 and 80 to qualify.
-While this type of whole life insurance policy is designed for seniors, coverage is also available to young adults and children with some insurance companies.
+While this type of whole life insurance policy is designed for seniors, coverage is also available to young adults and children with some burial insurance plans.

 There are usually no coverage options; final expense insurance pays out a specific, fixed amount upon your death.
 As long as you pay your premiums, your policy will cover you until the age of 100 in most cases.
 Your premiums will never increase and the cash value of your policy is tax-deferred.